-Electrical corporations' executive compensation structures must meet the principles of Public Utilities Code section 8389(e)(6)(A):
+Electrical corporations' executive compensation structures must meet the these requirements principles for specific subsections of Public Utilities Code section 8389(e)(6)(A):

-- Public Utilities Code section 8389(e)(6)(A)(i)(I) requires electrical corporations with new or amended contracts for executive officers be based on the principle of "strict limits on guaranteed cash compensation, with the primary portion of the executive officers' compensation based on achievement of objective performance metrics." - For the purposes of compliance with Public Utilities Code section 8389(e)(6)(A)(i)(I), the electrical corporations must demonstrate that greater than 50 percent of each executive officer's total direct compensation, at the target performance level, is based on the achievement of objective performance metrics. - Public Utilities Code section 8389(e)(6)(A)(iii) requires electrical corporations' new or amended contracts for executive officers be based on the principle of including a "long-term structure that provides a significant portion of compensation, which may take the form of grants of the electrical corporation's stock, based on the electrical corporation's long-term performance and value."
+- Public Utilities Code section 8389(e)(6)(A)(i)(I) requires electrical corporations/2 with new or amended contracts for executive officers be based on the principle of "strict limits on guaranteed cash compensation, with the primary portion of the executive officers' compensation based on achievement of objective performance metrics." - For the purposes of compliance with Public Utilities Code section 8389(e)(6)(A)(i)(I), the electrical corporations must demonstrate that greater than 50 percent of each executive officer's total direct compensation, at the target performance level, is based on the achievement of objective performance metrics. - Public Utilities Code section 8389(e)(6)(A)(iii) requires electrical corporations' new or amended contracts for executive officers be based on the principle of including a "long-term structure that provides a significant portion of compensation, which may take the form of grants of the electrical corporation's stock, based on the electrical corporation's long-term performance and value."
 Additionally, this "compensation shall be held or deferred for a period of at least three years."

-- For purposes of compliance with Public Utilities Code section 8389(e)(6)(A)(iii), the electrical corporations must demonstrate that each executive officer's total direct long-term compensation at the target performance level a significant portion of that executive officer's total direct compensation.
-See the definition of Long-Term Incentive Program in Attachment 2 to determine whether compensation is "delayed three or more years." - Public Utilities Code section 8389(e)(6)(A)(iv) requires electrical corporations' new or amended contracts for executive officers be based on the principle of "minimization or elimination of indirect or ancillary compensation that is not aligned with shareholder and taxpayer interest in the electrical corporation." - For the purposes of compliance with Public Utilities Code section 8389(e)(6)(A)(iii) the electrical corporations must demonstrate that total indirect and ancillary compensation that is not aligned with shareholder and taxpayer interest in the electrical corporation is minimized.
+- For purposes of compliance with Public Utilities Code section 8389(e)(6)(A)(iii), the electrical corporations must demonstrate that each executive officer's total direct long-term compensation at the target performance level is greater than twenty-five percent (25%) a significant portion of that executive officer's total direct compensation.
+See the definition of Long-Term Incentive Program in Attachment 2 to determine whether compensation is "delayed three or more years." - Public Utilities Code section 8389(e)(6)(A)(ivii) requires electrical corporations' new or amended contracts for executive officers be based on the principle of "minimization or elimination of indirect or ancillary compensation that is not aligned with shareholder and taxpayer interest in the electrical corporation-" For the purposes of compliance with Public Utilities Code section 8389(e)(6)(A)(iii) the electrical corporations must demonstrate that any indirect or ancillary compensation, if awarded based in whole or in part on the electrical corporation's annual wildfire safety performance, is considered aligned with shareholder and taxpayer interests. - For the purposes of compliance with Public Utilities Code section 8389(e)(6)(A)(iii) the electrical corporations must demonstrate that total indirect and ancillary compensation that is not aligned with shareholder and taxpayer interest in the electrical corporation is less than twelve and one-half percent (12.5%) of total compensation is minimized. - → Supplemental Executive Retirement Plans (SERPs) that are structured so that electrical corporation contributions are based at least in part on executive officer Short-Term Incentive Payment program awards based at least in part on wildfire and other public safety performance are considered aligned with shareholder and taxpayer interests.